Stress Response – Reacting vs Responding

 In many cases, it is a combination of both internal and external stress that negatively impacts our mental health and leads to unhealthy behaviors such as using drugs and alcohol to self-medicate the symptoms.

-Causes of a stress response include:
+Common causes of stress response include:

 • Constant fear of loss, such as the fear of losing a job, the loss of financial stability, personal health, or the death of a loved one